-Insert hose into fill opening and turn water supply on.
-Tank is full when water flows from tank vent tube beneath coach.
+Remove cap, insert hose into fill opening, and turn water supply on.
+Tank is full when water flows from tank vent tube beside fill.

 Using City Water

 When connected to an outside source of water, the water bypasses the water pump and storage tank and supplies pressure directly to individual faucets and toilet.
 A check valve built into the water pump prevents water from entering the pump and filling the storage tank.